falcosecurity/falcosidekick-ui/README.md

 #### API

+> The prefix for access to the API is `/api/v1/`.
-> The base URL for the API is `http://localhost/api/v1/`.
+> The base URL for the API is `http://localhost:2802/api/v1/`.

 | Route                       | Method | Query Parameters                                                         | Usage                                |
 | :-------------------------- | :----: | :----------------------------------------------------------------------- | :----------------------------------- |